kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

     of the existing API objects?  **No.**
   - Will enabling / using the feature result in increasing time taken by any operations covered by [existing SLIs/SLOs][] (e.g. by adding additional work, introducing new steps in between, etc.)? **Yes.
-It will increase API Server request latency by a negligible amount**
+It will increase API Server request latency by a negligible amount (<1 microsecond) for encoding and decoding the trace contex from headers, and recording spans in memory.
+Exporting spans is not in the critical path.**
     Please describe the details if so.
   - Will enabling / using the feature result in non-negligible increase of resource usage (CPU, RAM, disk IO, ...) in any components?